hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ## Recommendations for Securely Operating Terraform Enterprise

-In addition the the recommendations provided in the [Terraform Cloud security model](../../cloud/architectural-overview/security-model.html), we offer these recommendations to users of Terraform Enterprise
+In addition those provided in the [Terraform Cloud security model](../../cloud/architectural-overview/security-model.html), we recommend the following for Terraform Enterprise users.

 ### Run Terraform Enterprise in an Isolated Network, Limit Ingress Ports, and Restrict Access to Underlying Infrastructure